Programme of events for the 2019 Great South West Bed Race

 Know the course.
 Look at the map in advance so you understand what to expect on race day.
 The Finish Line is a must if you want to experience the excitement and see the beds in all their finery before the Parade.
 Victoria Street is a fantastic place to watch the Parade and listen to the music played by the marching bands.

-Race watching - cheer the teams on at the start at Bunbury Recreation Oval alongside Back Beach, give them your support as they race up north Victoria St, around Marlston Drive, Ocean Drive, Wellington St and Symmons St. To enable accessibility for all, the entire course is accessible by wheelchair.
+Race watching - cheer the teams on at the start at Bunbury Recreation Ground alongside Back Beach, give them your support as they race down Symmons St, Blair St, Carey St, around Marlston Drive, and Ocean Drive.
+To enable accessibility for all, the entire course is accessible by wheelchair.

 It‘s important during the day to take note of the Bed Race Marshals; they are there for your safety and the safety of our teams.